-How to master the start menu in Windows 10
+How to Use and Customize the Windows 10 Start Menu

 Resizing the Start Menu

 The new Start Menu is comprised of two parts: the primary program and settings area, a vertical list on the left, and the live tiles area, the Windows 8 portion of the menu on the right.
-Neither area can be disabled (at least as of the Windows 10 launch) but both can be resized.
+Neither area can be disabled (at least as of the Windows 10 launch), but both can be resized.

 To resize the Start Menu, move your cursor over the vertical or horizontal edge, click, and drag, just like most Windows programs.
-Making the menu larger vertically will give more space to the list and the live tiles area, while adding horizontal space will only extend the Live Tiles.
-At its smallest horizontal setting, the Start Menu can only handle three “medium” columns of the smaller live tiles, but at its maximum setting it can fit six.
+Making the menu larger vertically will give more space to the list and the live tiles area while adding horizontal space will only extend the Live Tiles.
+At its smallest horizontal setting, the Start Menu can only handle three medium columns of the smaller live tiles, but at its maximum setting, it can fit six.

 If you actually preferred the full-screen Start from Windows 8, you can get it back in Windows 10.
-Right-click an empty area of the desktop, then click “Personalize.”
-Switch the “use” Start full screen” option to “on.”
+Right-click an empty area of the desktop, then click Personalize.
+Select the Start section from the sidebar on the left of the personalization menu.
+Toggle the Use Start full screen switch to on.
 Now the live tiles area will take up your entire desktop (which is handy for touchscreens).

 Personalization menu and colors

 While you’ve got the Personalization menu open, check out the other options.
-These toggles let you select whether to show the most-used apps (which will dynamically change as you use your computer), recently-added apps, or files and actions that you’ve clicked or tapped in Jump Lists.
+These toggles let you select whether to show the most-used apps (which will dynamically change as you use your computer), recently added apps, or files and actions that you’ve clicked or tapped in Jump Lists.

 Using the list area of the Start Menu

 The left side of the Start Menu is similar to what you may remember from Windows 7 and before.
-Once you’ve selected your folders in the steps above and chosen whether or not to show your most-used apps, there are only two things to check out: the account button and the “all apps” list.
-Click the account button (the area at the top with your portrait and user name) for a quick link to lock the computer, sign out, or open the Account Settings section of the Settings menu.
+Once you’ve selected your folders in the steps above and chosen whether or not to show your most-used apps, there are only two things to check out: the account button and the all apps list.
+Click the account button (the area at the left with your portrait and user name) for a quick link to lock the computer, sign out, or open the Settings menu.

-Now go down to the bottom of the list and click “all apps.”
+From the Settings Menu, select Start and toggle the button that says Show app list in Start menu.
 This will give you an alphabetized list of all the programs installed on Windows, including both built-in tools and the programs you’ve installed yourself.
-Note: Unlike previous versions of Windows, there’s no way to remove or rearrange items on this list, except by uninstalling programs.
+Unlike previous versions of Windows, there’s no way to remove or rearrange items on this list, except by uninstalling programs.

-Right-click any item and you’ll open the context menu.
+Right-click any item, and you’ll open the context menu.
 Programs can be pinned to the Taskbar or the live tile section of the Start Menu, just like in Windows 8.
 Most programs, including some of the new Universal Windows apps, can be directly uninstalled from this right-click window.
 If the list entry is just a folder or a shortcut, you can open its location in Windows Explorer.

 Using the live tiles area